Specificity (Principles of Weight Training) | Fitness and Exercise Glossary

 1. Cody (2 comments) says:

 Great Blog and very informative!
-Regarding supplements, after years of trial and error, and lots of $s spent, I now go with only three – (1) MuscleTech Anator, (2) any decent protein supplement (I change it up) and (3) Acai Fire for Men.
+Regarding supplements, after years of trial and error, and lots of $s spent, I now go with only three (1) MuscleTech Anator, (2) any decent protein supplement (I change it up) and (3) Acai Fire for Men.
 Protein Supps of course everybody knows about.
 Anator I found to be VERY beneficial after training for mass/muscle recovery; this can be found at all the ususal sources.
 Acai Fire is less known and my latest addition, and has been KEY in my view for enabling concurrent mass retention and fat loss.
-You can’t find Acai Fire in stores but you can get a free trial by going to my URL.
+You cant find Acai Fire in stores but you can get a free trial by going to my URL.
 Highly recommend this combo and best of luck!